 A breakdown in marriage can be established in one of three ways:

-If parties are obtaining a divorce, chances are they already have a separation agreement that addresses details such as spousal support, division of property, child support, and custody and access.
+If parties are obtaining a divorce, chances are they already have a separation agreement that addresses details such as spousal support, division of property, child support, and parenting arrangements.
 However, this is not always the case, and divorces can get messy and complicated.

-If you and your spouse have been separated for more than one year, and have resolved or have agreed upon property, spousal support, child support, and custody/access issues (through a separation agreement or otherwise) you can obtain an uncontested divorce.
+If you and your spouse have been separated for more than one year, and have resolved or have agreed upon property, spousal support, child support, decision-making responsibility (custody) and parenting time (access) through a separation agreement or otherwise, you can obtain an uncontested divorce.

 Where there is disagreement on some or all of the issues, both spouses enter into a “case management” process to discuss the outstanding issues in an attempt to streamline the proceedings.

 Where no settlement is reached during the case management process, the divorce proceeds to a trial, where a judge will make a final order on any remaining issues in dispute.
 A divorce is subsequently granted and the process is complete.